Severn Bridge Sportive Rider Manual

 - Mechanical support

 - A free hot dish plus rider High5 goodie bag at the finish

 The event HQ will open at 7am for pre-event registration, where you will need to sign on and collect your bike number, timing chip, and High5 gel.

 - Timing Chip – Self – adhesive – to be attached to the left hand side of your helmet in order for the timing provider to record your start and finish time

-The event will start at 8am, with riders leaving in “manageable” groups with approx 2 minute interval between each group, following a briefing from the event director.
-Riders for both the 66mile and 101 mile routes can set off together, and will be in no particular order.
+The event will start at 8am, with riders leaving in “manageable” sized groups with approx 2 minute interval between each group, following a briefing from the event director.
+Riders for both the 65 mile and 100 mile routes can set off together.
 All riders MUST be on the road by 9am.

 All riders must remember that they are riding on the public highway and MUST comply with the Highway Code and the laws of the road.

 - Please obey the Highway Code at all times.